George Blundell: Football

 Blundell began his footballing career with Castlemaine United.
 He debuted with another local team, Central, two years after that, and by 1900 had been made vice-captain.
 He was one of the best players for a combined Castlemaine team that took on a combined Bendigo team.
 In 1901 Blundell was named in a District team that played against Collingwood in Castlemaine early in August.
-The Mt Alexander Mail said Blundell was “easily the best” of the locals.
+The Mount Alexander Mail said Blundell was “easily the best” of the locals.
 “He did a power of work in the ruck, and had he had as good a man as the Collingwood ruck had to rove for him his usefulness would have been made much more conspicuous.
 While playing forward he also showed himself generally able to cope with his opponents.”

 Three weeks later, Collingwood decided to give the then 21-year-old a trial in the last game of the 1901 VFL home-and-away season, naming him in a forward pocket against St Kilda.

 The game was horribly lopsided but Blundell did not let his local supporters down on debut, kicking a goal and a behind and attracting generally favourable reviews after the Magpies’ victory.
 “Collingwood tried Blundell, of Castlemaine, on Saturday,” it was written in The Sportsman.
 “He has weight and ability, and is likely to be of great service to the Magpie team.”